magento/knowledge-base/src/best-practices/general/best-practices-for-magento-robots.txt.md

 ---
 title: Best practices for Magento robots.txt
-labels: Magento Commerce Cloud,Magento Commerce,security,robots.txt,2.3,best practices,2.3.x,search engine robots,2.4,2.4.x,seo
+labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,best practices,robots.txt,search engine robots,security,seo
 ---

 This article provides best practices for using `` robots.txt `` in Magento.
 This includes configuration and security.
 The `` robots.txt `` file is a text file that instructs web robots (typically search engine robots) how to crawl pages on their website.